dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 const client = new DaprClient(daprHost, daprPort);

 // GRPC
-const server = new DaprServer(serverHost, serverPort, daprHost, daprPort, CommunicationProtocolEnum.GRPC);
+const server = new DaprServer(serverHost, serverPort, daprHost, daprPort);
-const client = new DaprClient(daprHost, daprPort, CommunicationProtocolEnum.GRPC);
+const client = new DaprClient(daprHost, daprPort);
 ```

 ##### DaprClient Library
 A library that provides methods for how an application communicates with the Dapr sidecar.

 ##### DaprServer Library
 A library for how an application registers bindings / routes with Dapr.
 The `start()` method is used to start the server and bind the routes.

 ## Building blocks